-- · Acquisition of interests in CDO Fund III - GSC Investment LLC issued 1,041,317 common shares to affiliates of GSC Group to acquire (i) a general partner interest in the general partner of the limited partnership that owns the equity in CDO Fund III pursuant to which we will manage the activities of the limited partnership and (ii) a limited partner interest in that same general partner.
+- · Acquisition of interests in CDO Fund III - GSC Investment LLC issued common shares to affiliates of GSC Group to acquire (i) a general partner interest in the general partner of the limited partnership that owns the equity in CDO Fund III pursuant to which we will manage the activities of the limited partnership and (ii) a limited partner interest in that same general partner.
 See Figure 1 below for a diagram representing these contributions.
 The combined interests indirectly represent a 6.24% equity interest in CDO Fund III, an entity excluded from the definition of "investment company" in reliance upon Section 3(c)(7) of the 1940 Act, and a contractual right to receive approximately 77% of all carried interest distributions with respect to CDO Fund III.
-Carried interest distributions with respect to CDO Fund III generally equal 20% of all distributions made to the equity investors in CDO Fund III in excess of capital contributions, once such distributions are in excess of a hurdle rate (which we expect will be achieved based on the current value of CDO Fund III).
-Furthermore, the value of these interests may be positively or negatively affected by any appreciation or depreciation in the value of CDO Fund III's assets between the time the interests are contributed to us and the completion of the liquidation of CDO Fund III.
+Carried interest distributions with respect to CDO Fund III generally equal 20% of all distributions made to the equity investors in CDO Fund III in excess of capital contributions, once such distributions are in excess of a 12% per year internal rate of return.
+Furthermore, the value of these interests may be positively or negatively affected by any appreciation or depreciation in the value of CDO Fund III's assets between the time the interests contributed to us and the completion of the liquidation of CDO Fund III.
 While there can be no assurances that any carried interest distributions will be received by us in connection with the liquidation of CDO Fund III, our investment in CDO Fund III aligns our interests with the other beneficial owners of CDO Fund III and furthers our investment objective as an asset that may generate current income and provide the potential for capital appreciation.
-These common shares (which were issued at the initial public offering price as set forth on the cover of this prospectus) were converted into shares of our common stock upon our merger into a GSC Investment Corp. as described below.
-The interests in CDO Fund III acquired by GSC Investment LLC were issued in private placements not requiring registration under the Securities Act. - The contribution by GSC Group and its affiliates of general and limited partner interests has been valued at \$15,619,761 in the aggregate, which represents the fair value of such interests as determined by a majority of our independent directors in good faith and is less than 13% of the expected value of our assets upon completion of this offering.
-As consideration for the Contribution, we issued 1,041,317 shares to GSC Group and its affiliates (calculated at the initial public offering price).
-Prior to the date of the acquisition of interests, we calculated the net liquidation value of the collateral held in CDO Fund III by determining the aggregate fair market value of its assets, less the debt issued by CDO Fund III and expenses associated with CDO Fund III's liquidation.
+These common shares (which were initially issued at the mid-point of the range of the initial public offering price as set forth on the cover of this prospectus and will be subsequently adjusted to reflect the actual initial public offering price) will convert into shares of our common stock upon our merger into a GSC Investment Corp. as described below.
+The interests in CDO Fund III that will be acquired by GSC Investment LLC were issued in private placements not requiring registration under the Securities Act. - Based on the value of CDO Fund III of \$ at , 2007, GSC Group's contribution of general and limited partner interests would be valued at \$, and \$ respectively, and which in the aggregate is less than % of the expected value of our assets upon completion of this offering.
+We valued these interests in CDO Fund III at their fair market value by reference to its net liquidation value, as determined by a majority of our independent directors in good faith and the amounts that would be available for distribution in respect of these interests.
+Three business days prior to the date of the acquisition of interests, we calculated the net liquidation value of the collateral held in CDO Fund III by determining the aggregate fair market value of its assets, less the debt issued by CDO Fund III and expenses associated with CDO Fund III's liquidation.
 This methodology may or may not reflect the value that could be obtained for these interests in CDO Fund III in a transaction with a third party.
-As of March 21, 2007 the total assets in CDO Fund III were valued at \$600,188,023.
-Based on this value, the expected distributions to equity investors of CDO Fund III generated by its liquidation are \$106,081,506, (after paying off approximately \$493,833,450 million of principal of, and interest on, debt issued by CDO Fund III and estimated expenses of \$273,067 associated with such liquidation) and the net distributions that we would expect to receive in respect of our general partner and limited partner interests in CDO Fund III (including our share of the net carried interest distribution amounts) are \$15,619,761.
-Under the terms of the contribution agreement, each contributor has severally agreed to pay us in cash such contributor's pro rata portion of an additional amount of up to \$5,000,000 in the aggregate to the extent that the actual distributions we receive with respect to the general partner and limited partner interests in CDO Fund III are less than the agreed fair value.
-Our investment adviser believes that the contributors have the financial ability to make these additional contributions, if any.
+As of the date of this prospectus, the total assets in CDO Fund III are valued at \$.
+The expected profits to be generated by the liquidation of CDO Fund III as of